Srishtinka/Apify-Expedia-and-Hotels.com-Scraper-README/README.md

 ✅ **Authentic Customer Feedback**: Gives you an overview of the satisfaction level of the reviewer by scraping from Expedia and Hotels.com websites.
 📈 **Market Analysis for Hotel Owners**: Advanced web scraping technologies enable the owners to conduct a research about their property and their competitors.
 🕜 **Time-efficient**: Extracts data from multiple platforms and combines them into one dataset which saves you from visiting multiple sites to collect data.
-💪 **Structured Data Results**: All scraped data is organized and converted into user-friendly formats such as CSV, Excel, JSON.
+💪 **Structured Data Results**: All scraped data is organized and converted into user-friendly formats such as CSV, Excel and JSON.
 🔗 **Integrate your Dataset**: Retrieve the data obtained from scraping Expedia and Booking.com reviews and integrate with our Apify API.

 ## How much will scraping reviews from Expedia and Hotels.com cost me?